NBA Rumors: Jimmy Butler To Rockets Possible, Eric Gordon As Main Trade Chip, Per ‘Rockets Wire’

 — TMZ (@TMZ) September 13, 2018

 A player of Jimmy Butler’s caliber is definitely worth sacrificing future draft picks.
-The potential acquisition of Butler will make the Rockets a better team than they were last season where they reached the Western Conference finals and forced a Game 7 against the reigning NBA champions, Golden State Warriors.
+The potential acquisition of Butler will make the Rockets a better team than they were last season where they reached the Western Conference finals and forced a Game 7 against the reigning NBA champion Golden State Warriors.
 Throwing away valuable assets to acquire Butler is undeniably a huge risk for the Rockets since the disgruntled superstar could only be a one-year rental.

 However, it’s worth noting that Jimmy Butler was born in Houston, Texas, and he admitted that the Rockets are his favorite NBA team growing up.
 If Butler builds a good chemistry with James Harden and Chris Paul and helps the Rockets perform well in the upcoming 2018-19 NBA season, there is a strong possibility that he will consider staying in Houston long-term.